sinannar/todo/README.md

 ## Pushing docker images to azure container registry
 https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli

+- before pushing containers to registry, we need to login for that registry
+- az acr login --name myregistry

 ### For BE image that created as todo-be into todosinannar.azurecr.io registry
 - docker tag todo-be todosinannar.azurecr.io/todo/be
 - docker push todosinannar.azurecr.io/todo/be